-Calculations for perimeter ditches, outlet structures and culverts are discussed in greater detail in Appendix B of the Run-on Run-off Control System Documentation for Duck Creek CCR Landfill in the Duck Creek Power Station operating record.
+Calculations for perimeter ditches and culverts are discussed in greater detail in Appendices B through E of the "Run-on and Run-off Control System Documentation for Newton Power Station CCR Landfill" in the Newton Power Station operating record.
 These stormwater management structures are designed, constructed, operated and maintained to safely carry at least the maximum run-off rate from the 25-year, 24-hour design event.

-Calculations for the fully constructed and covered CCR Landfill design are also included in Appendix B of the Run-on Run-off Control System Documentation for Duck Creek CCR Landfill.
 Once future expansions are constructed, updated calculations will be appended to this report to reflect as-built conditions.